← Back to 史記

 使

 In the thirty-ninth year, Duke Xi of Lu came and requested troops to attack Qi.
 Chu sent Shen Hou to lead troops and attack Qi, took Gu, and placed Duke Huan of Qi's son Yong there.
 Duke Huan of Qi's seven sons all fled to Chu, and Chu made them all into the upper grandees.
-He extinguished Kui because Kui did not sacrifice to Zhu Rong and Yu Xiong.
+He destroyed Kui because Kui did not sacrifice to Zhu Rong and Yuxiong.

 23

 In summer, he attacked Song.
 Song reported the urgency to Jin.
 Jin saved Song, and King Cheng dismissed the troops and returned.
 General Zi Yu requested battle, and King Cheng said: 'Chong Er fled and resided outside for a long time, and ultimately obtained return to his country.
 This is heaven's opening, and it cannot be resisted.'
-Zi Yu firmly requested, so he gave him few troops and departed.
-Jin indeed defeated Zi Yu at Cheng Pu.
-King Cheng was angered and executed Zi Yu.
+Zi Yu insisted on his request, so the king gave him a small force and departed.
+Jin indeed defeated Ziyu at Chengpu.
+King Cheng was angered and executed Ziyu.

 24

-In the forty-sixth year, initially, King Cheng would make Shang Chen the crown prince and told the Ling Yin Zi Shang.
-Zi Shang said: 'Your lordship's age is not yet advanced, and moreover you have many inner favorites.
+In the forty-sixth year, King Cheng initially intended to make Shang Chen crown prince and told the Lingyin Zi Shang.
+Zi Shang said: 'Your lordship's age is not yet advanced, and you have many favored women in the inner palace.
 If you demote the crown prince, then there will be rebellion.
 Chu's selections are often among the young ones.
-Moreover Shang Chen has wasp eyes and a wolf voice.
+Moreover, Shang Chen has wasp eyes and a wolf voice.
 He is a cruel person and should not be established.'
-The king did not listen and established him.
-Later he again desired to establish his son Zhi and demote the crown prince Shang Chen.
-Shang Chen heard but had not confirmed it, and told his tutor Pan Chong, saying: 'How can I obtain the truth of it?'
+The king did not listen and established him instead.
+Later he again wished to establish his son Zhi and demote Crown Prince Shang Chen.
+Shang Chen heard of this but had not confirmed it.
+He told his tutor Pan Chong, 'How can I find out the truth?'
 Chong said: 'Feast the king's favored consort Jiang Mi but do not respect her.'
 Shang Chen followed it.
-Jiang Mi angrily said: 'It is fitting that the king desires to kill you and establish Zhi.'
-Shang Chen told Pan Chong, saying: 'It is true.'
+Jiang Mi angrily said, 'No wonder the king wants to kill you and establish Zhi.'
+Shangchen told Pan Chong, saying, “It is true.”
 Chong said: 'Can you serve him?'
 He said: 'I cannot.'
-'Can you flee away?'
+Pan Chong said, 'Can you flee away?'
 He said: 'I cannot.'
-'Can you do a great deed?'
+Pan Chong said, “Can you undertake a great deed?”
 He said: 'I can.'
 In the tenth month of winter, Shang Chen with palace guard troops surrounded King Cheng.
 King Cheng requested to eat bear paws and then die, but they did not listen.
-On Ding Wei, King Cheng strangled himself and died.
-Shang Chen replaced him as established.
+On dingwei, King Cheng died by strangling himself.
+Shang Chen succeeded him.
 This became known as King Mu.

 25